OnroerendErfgoed/atramhasis/docs/source/demo.rst

 existing files from the static/_sitemap directory.
 If the directory is not empty the script will overwrite existing sitemaps, but unused sitemaps will be retained.
+Unless the --no-input flag is used, the script wil ask the user to press [enter] before overwriting existing files.
 The sitemap index will always contain links to all the files (used and unused).

 Running a demo site with Docker